About Me

 If you want to see more pictures (really?) or read some interviews, please go to the Extras page.

-Kelly Sattler won my "write the first line of my biography" contest, so technically this should be at the beginning.
+Kelly Sattler won the "write the first line of my biography" contest, so technically this should be at the beginning.
 But better late than never!
 On Victoria Dahl: "My dedication to my writing trumps cooking, cleaning, and taking showers but not tweeting or drinking."
 Wonderful, eloquent work, Kelly!

 FAQ's